-How Rancher is different from cloud-hosted Kubernetes Services like GKE, EKS and AKS
+How Rancher is different from Kubernetes Cloud Services like GKE, EKS and AKS

 Cloud Kubernetes services implement Kubernetes for a specific cloud.
 Rancher’s RKE can implement Kubernetes on any infrastructure.
 Rancher additionally provides multiple cluster management and application workload management across any Kubernetes clusters.

 Cloud Kubernetes services are an excellent way to operate Kubernetes in the cloud.
 They are easy to setup.
 You can create a Kubernetes cluster in the cloud with a simple command or API call.
 Cloud providers manage the Kubernetes cluster for you.
 For example, they monitor the health of your cluster and perform upgrades, reducing the administrative burden.